Adeline-Chew/DSC_my_food_app/README.md

 ## Inspiration

-We hope the developmenet of this mobile app may encourage society to help out the needy by easing the process of helping and reaching out to these people, especially during these times where many people are challenge to even acquiring the basic needs essential for survival.
+We hope the development of this mobile app may encourage society to help out the needy by easing the process of helping and reaching out to these people, especially during these times where many people are challenged to even acquiring the basic needs essential for survival.

 ## Mobile Application